-In 1997 AO-16-97 was adopted to address the connection between learning disabled children and dioxin they were combined to create AO-2 in 2007 mechanism currently in place to monitor these children to establish patterns of physical or developmental impairments for purposes of ascertaining the effects of Agent Orange/Dioxin exposure on the parents of these children.
+In 1997, AO-16-97 was adopted to address the connection between learning disabled children and dioxin they were combined to create AO-2 in 2007 Renumbered in 2011 as AO-2

+Issue: Many veterans, having been exposed to Agent Orange/Dioxin during their military service or elsewhere; subsequently, have become parents of children who may be physically or developmentally impaired because of such exposure (e.g., Spina bifida).
+Currently, there is no mechanism currently in place to monitor these children to establish patterns of physical or developmental impairments for purposes of ascertaining the effects of Agent Orange/Dioxin exposure on the parents of these children.
 It is also evident, from the scientific literature, that those of our children with a Learning Disabilities diagnosis lack the proper treatment and education needed to ultimately become productive members of society.
 And, because of parental exposure to Dioxins during the Vietnam era, studies have shown a marked increase in the number of children with learning disabilities.
-In particular, such evidence has shown a proportionally higher number of veterans' offspring are affected than those of non-veterans.
+Such evidence has shown a proportionally higher number of veterans 'offspring are affected than those of non-veterans.